gtronset/beets-filetote/README.md

 ## Multi-Disc and Nested Import Directories

-beets imports multi-disc albums as a single unit ([see beets documentation]).
+beets imports multi-disc (multidisc) albums as a single unit ([see beets documentation]).
 By default, this results in the media importing to a single directory in the library.
 Artifacts and extra files in the initial subdirectories will be brought by Filetote to the destination of the files they're near, resulting in them landing where one would expect.
 Because of this, the files will also be moved by Filetote to any specified subdirectory